byuflowlab/FLOWMath.jl/docs/src/index.md

 akima
 ```

-You can also compute the gradient of the spline.
+You can also compute the derivative and/or gradient of the spline.

 ```@example akima
+dydx = derivative(spline, pi/2)
 dydx = gradient(spline, xpt)
 nothing # hide
 ```

 ```@docs
+derivative
 gradient
 ```